Expatriate Andorra: benefit from tax advantages while securing your assets

 Is the transfer of my assets automatically optimized in Andorra?

-No. Even though Andorra does not levy inheritance or gift taxes, French or Spanish civil law may still apply if your heirs reside there, or if part of your assets remain located in these countries.
+No. Even though Andorra does not tax inheritances or gifts, French or Spanish civil law may still apply if your heirs reside in those countries or if part of your estate remains located there.

 If you don't structure your estate appropriately (inheritance agreement, anticipated donation, etc.), you run the risk of having the rules of your home country apply despite your expatriation.